 Ms. Hummer said she spent a lot of time in Kent this summer, where there were many farms in the past.
 Now the area has hundreds of homes and there is no increased bus service or vehicle capacity.
-She said that those residents are all going to work in Bellevue.
+She said the drivers are all going through Bellevue.